Slurm Docker Cluster¶

 Once the image is built, deploy the cluster with the default version of slurm using Docker Compose:

-the IMAGE_TAG
+the IMAGE_TAG:

 This will start up all containers in detached mode.
 You can monitor their status using: